-I currently have openings for undergraduate research assistants.
+I currently have openings for undergraduate research assistants currently enrolled at McMaster University.
 Graduate and post-graduate appointment are always subject to funding availability.
 Contact me for more information.

 - Jamal Shabani came to LSU in the Fall of 2019 and moved to McMaster in 2021.
 Jamal’s work deals with the optimal design of responsive structures supported by a grant from the applied mathematics program of the U.S. National Science Foundation.